 - In modern usage, the phrase has evolved into a general term meaning everything is all right or acceptable.

-- It also means that someone approves of something or agrees with what is being said.
+- It can also suggest that someone agrees with what is being stated or approves of something.

 - The abbreviation for “okay” is ok.